-As we suggested in our posting on the 27th of July 2020, your advice to the current insurers may ensure that the policy details are updated – with the name on the policy documents changing either to the spouse of the deceased or to the executors of any Will left by the deceased.
+Your advice to the current insurers may ensure that the policy details are updated – with the name on the policy documents changing either to the spouse of the deceased or to the executors of any Will left by the deceased.

 Sometimes, the insurer is prepared to make that change of name and allow the existing policy to continue until the policy has run its course or until the process of Probate has been completed – whichever happens first.

 In other cases, however, the insurer may insist on cancellation of the existing home insurance cover and refund any outstanding proportion of the insurance premium (typically, minus an administration charge).

 Whether any existing cover is allowed to run its course, or a new insurance policy – called probate home insurance – is arranged, it is essential to ensure that the property continues to be safeguarded by suitable insurance cover throughout the process of probate.